Norman Garrett (automotive engineer)

-Norman H. Garrett III is an accomplished automotive engineer best known for his work as the Concept Engineer for the first generation Mazda Miata sports car.
+Norman H. Garrett III is an automotive engineer best known for his work as the Concept Engineer for the first generation Mazda Miata sports car.
 His original layout design set the engineering scheme for the dynamic handling, package layout, weight distribution, suspension design, and hard points for the body design for the NA and NB Miata.

 Early life and education

 Norman H. Garrett III, son of physician Dr. Norman H. Garrett Jr. and nurse Rebecca Anne Garrett, was born in Greensboro, North Carolina, in 1958.

 Garrett showed early signs of strong mechanical aptitude, which his parents nourished.
 He was a voracious reader, spending his afternoons digesting every automotive book in all of the library branches in his home town.
 When he was 8 years old, his father brought home a old Chevrolet engine for him to disassemble, followed two years later by a junked 1962 Ford as a project car to get running.
 In middle school, he won various Industrial Arts awards for his novel science projects including a steam jet model car and an AC relay buzzer system made from roofing nails.
 Like many boys in the 60’s, he received a Heathkit electronic projects his father purchased to introduce his son to electronics and electrical engineering.
 Garrett raced motocross in his early teens competing privately on Bultaco and Penton motorcycles.
 He picked up automotive racing at the age of 15 in local SCCA and club events (autocross and track), campaigning a modified Datsun 510 (incorporating parts from Pete Brock's BRE program) and various Porsches.
 He also competed in Porsche Club of America track events in his prepared 914 2.0.

 Garrett was accepted to the Georgia Institute of Technology during his junior year of high school and entered with the goal of becoming a race car designer.
 While there, in 1981 he earned a Mechanical Engineering Degree with an Automotive Engineering minor.
 During his tenure at engineering school, Garrett continued his racing efforts, and focused his studies on race car design.
 He competed with the Georgia Tech Sports Car Club and participated in the early SAE Mini Baja competitions.
 He served as Technical Director for the school’s Hydrogen Car project, an operational four door passenger car successfully using hydrogen as its sole fuel (using nickel metal hydride for fuel storage).
 Garrett also studied Acoustic Engineering under Marshall Leach, Ph.D. and undertook many special speaker design projects under his tutelage.